 Imagine walking into the store and finding the prices on the shelves are always out of date.
 Seems frustrating, right?
 This is essentially the world without real-time APIs.

-Technically, a real-time API is a set of protocols and standards that allows applications to exchange data instantaneously.
+Technically, a real-time API is a set of protocols and standards that allows applications to exchange and retrieve data instantaneously.
 Unlike traditional APIs that operate on a request-response model, real-time APIs maintain an open connection, enabling continuous data flow.

 Popular examples of real-time APIs in action include the following: